 CRIME PREVENTION SECURITY SYSTEMS

-AUTONOMOUS CRIME SIMULATION PREVENTION SECURITY SYSTEMS (2022) – ensures that audio/visual computer simulations are never used to simulate crime, IMPLICITLY DEFINED.
+AUTONOMOUS CRIME SIMULATION PREVENTION SECURITY SYSTEMS (2022) – ensures that audio/visual computer simulations of crime never occur, IMPLICITLY DEFINED, IMPLICITLY DEFINED, IMPLICITLY DEFINED, IMPLICITLY DEFINED, IMPLICITLY DEFINED, IMPLICITLY DEFINED, IMPLICITLY DEFINED.

 AUTONOMOUS CRIME PREVENTION SYSTEMS (2022) – ensures that ALL CRIME COMMANDS is not used, and therefore ensures that any ALL CRIME COMMANDS is not executed or issued, and ensures that ALL CRIME CODE COMMANDS is not used, and therefore ensures that any ALL CRIME CODE COMMANDS is not executed, and ensures that ALL CRIME CODES is not used, and thus ensures that any ALL CRIME CODES is not executed or issued, and ensures that any CRIME does not occur, by ensuring that any ALL CRIME ACTS does not occur, and also ensures that ALL OFFENSIVE SPACE WEAPONS COMMANDS is not used, such that ANY OFFENSIVE SPACE WEAPONS COMMANDS is not executed, or issued, or invoked, IMPLICITLY DEFINED.

-AUTONOMOUS CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that CRIME does not occur, IMPLICITLY DEFINED.
+AUTONOMOUS CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that CRIME never occurs, IMPLICITLY DEFINED.

-AUTONOMOUS COPYCAT CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that COPYCAT CRIME does not occur, IMPLICITLY DEFINED.
+AUTONOMOUS COPYCAT CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that COPYCAT CRIME never occurs, IMPLICITLY DEFINED.

-AUTONOMOUS IDENTITY THEFT PREVENTION SECURITY SYSTEMS (2022) – ensures that IDENTITY THEFT does not occur, IMPLICITLY DEFINED.
+AUTONOMOUS IDENTITY THEFT PREVENTION SECURITY SYSTEMS (2022) – ensures that IDENTITY THEFT never occurs, IMPLICITLY DEFINED.

-AUTONOMOUS IMPERSONATION CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that IMPERSONATION CRIME does not occur, IMPLICITLY DEFINED.
+AUTONOMOUS IMPERSONATION CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that IMPERSONATION CRIME never occurs, IMPLICITLY DEFINED.

-AUTONOMOUS METALOGICAL CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that METALOGICAL CRIME does not occur, IMPLICITLY DEFINED.
+AUTONOMOUS METALOGICAL CRIME PREVENTION SECURITY SYSTEMS (2022) – ensures that METALOGICAL CRIME never occurs, IMPLICITLY DEFINED.